Escape Room - Two Sides of the Same Story

 Time remaining when escaped: 30 Seconds

-Willow - How to win
+Willow - How to win (by cheating)

 When picking teams, I went for Chris, Mike and Ian.
 Although some would argue that having Mike and Ian on the same team would only cause arguing, I know based off of past events that its usually in a productive manner.
 As well, Chris mentioned on the walk in that he has participated in multiple escape rooms before, so I knew he would be quite the vital player.